DevMiser/Lumina_Frame/README.md

 > **"Lumina"**

-When Lumina detects its wake word, the LED on GPIO pin 18 will illuminate and Lumina will begin listening.
+When Lumina detects its wake word, Lumina will begin listening.
 The display will show a waveform that animates in sync with Lumina's voice as it responds.

 ### Talking to Lumina